canonical/subiquity/doc/howto/autoinstall-quickstart.rst

 Download the ISO
 ----------------

-Go to the `22.10 ISO download page`_ and download the latest Ubuntu 22.10 live-server ISO.
+Go to the `Ubuntu ISO download page`_ and download the latest Ubuntu live-server ISO.

 Mount the ISO